Flares & fireworks -- Egypt sent into raptures after 'incredible' achievement

 Time seemed to slow as Egypt's 27-year wait to reach football's showpiece event came down to a single left-footed strike.

-But Salah calmly dispatched the spot kick into the bottom-right corner and, at last, Cúper could relax -- the Pharoahs had qualified for the FIFA World Cup for the first time since Italia '90, topping Group E ahead of Uganda, Ghana and Congo with a game to spare.
+But Salah calmly dispatched the spot kick into the bottom-right corner and, at last, Cúper could relax -- the Pharaohs had qualified for the FIFA World Cup for the first time since Italia '90, topping Group E ahead of Uganda, Ghana and Congo with a game to spare.

 Overcome by emotion, stadium announcer Inas Mazhar remained silent after Salah's goal.